-If you’re new to the topic, IAM involves creating strong access controls for both human and nonhuman identities (e.g., databases and cloud services) in cloud environments.
+If you’re new to the topic, IAM involves creating strong access controls for both human and nonperson identities (e.g., databases and cloud services) in cloud environments.

 The main IAM risk that businesses face when deploying hyperautomation is that many new identities are usually required to aid in the transformation.
 These identities can be spread out among numerous teams and roles, including data science, project managers, engineers, executives, rank-and-file end users, and a variety of bots that aid in various workflows.